Inalco in the media

 - Mediacongo, January 15, Japan: Prime Minister Takaichi wants early elections to consolidate her majority

-- BFM TV, January 10, An empress in Japan?
+- BFM TV, January 10, An Empress in Japan?
 Why Princess Aiko could make history

 Laetitia Bucaille, professor of political sociology and researcher at Cessma, spoke on: